 DEGREE PROGRAM REQUIREMENTS

 Requires 30 hours of sequenced, graduate-level coursework, including completion of a Final Project.
-Students may take up to 6 credit hours of courses in courses offered by the Department of Journalism and Media Studies to supplement summer schedules for purposes of financial aid.
+Students may take up to 6 credit hours of courses in courses offered by the Department of Journalism and Digital Communication to supplement summer schedules for purposes of financial aid.

 - JOU 6114 Multimedia Reporting (3 credits): This graduate course teaches the writing and visual skills specific to the practice of journalism across all digital platforms: print, broadcast, and the Web.
 Students conceptualize and write news stories that conform to presentation in an on-line style, with consideration given to storytelling techniques for emerging digital media such as mobile communication devices.
 Special emphasis is placed upon converting textual stories to a digital platform for the web.